Russian fuel spill declared federal emergency

 The Kremlin has declared a spill of diesel fuel at the power plant of Norilsk Nickel metals major in the Krasnoyarsk region as a federal emergency, and heads may start rolling as deep structural ESG dangers are exposed.
-The scale of the spill is unpresidented, leading some to dub it Russia's Exxon Valdez that will take decades to clean up.
+The scale of the spill is unprecedented, leading some to dub it Russia's Exxon Valdez that will take decades to clean up.

 The spill occurred on May 29 at the CPH-3 of Norilsk (combined power and heat plant) and the decompressed fuel tank has released over 20,000 tonnes of oil products into two adjacent rivers and the soil.